mbin0316/ZetrixChatbot/README.md

 - Metrics calculator: `eval/calc_metrics.py`

 ### Results
 These results now reflect real-world performance, with scoring and the scoring.py component providing the justification logic for retrieval hit rate, hallucination rate, and correctness.
-Previously, this logic was encapsulated within the n8n node workflow
+Previously, this logic was encapsulated within the n8n node workflow.
+The chatbot outputs were compared against the expected data(which is confirmed data beforehand) to assess accuracy and alignment of the chatbot.

 | Metric | Score | Target | Status |
 |---|---|---|---|